ParrotSec/airgeddon/CONTRIBUTING.md

 ## Beta Testers

-1. Download the master version or the beta testing version from the development branch called [Dev].
-Temporary branches may be existing for specific features that can be tested too.
+1. Download the main version from the [Master] branch or the beta testing version from the development branch called [Dev].
+Temporary branches may be existing for specific features that can also be tested.
-2. Report any issues or bugs by mail [v1s1t0r.1s.h3r3@gmail.com] or submit issue requests [Here].
+2. Report any issues or bugs by mail [v1s1t0r.1s.h3r3@gmail.com] or submit issue requests [Here] reading first the Issue Creation Policy.

+## Git Workflow Policy

+1. Direct push to [Master] is not allowed.
+2. Pull Requests to [Master] are not allowed.
+3. Usually, commits and pull requests should be done on [Dev] branch.
+If you have any doubt, don't hesitate to ask first.
+4. Temporary branches may be existing for specific features, be pretty sure that the branch you are going to commit on is the right one.
+Ask first if you have any doubt.
+5. Any branch will be finally merged to [Dev], there it will be reviewed and tested deeply before being merged to [Master].
+6. All merges from [Dev] to [Master] are a new `airgeddon` version.
+This merges to [Master] will be performed and reviewed exclusively by [v1s1t0r]/[OscarAkaElvis].

 ---